The Google Analytics Importer plugin imports Google Analytics reports into a Matomo instance.

 Now you will create the OAuth Client Credentials.
 Click on the Google logo at the top, to get back to the dashboard, afterwards click on Credentials in the left menu.
 Then click Create credentials and choose the OAuth client ID option:

 You will now be advised to create a product name for the OAuth consent screen.
 Click on the link Configure consent screen.
-You will be taken to a screen to choose your target users, whether they can be only be part of your organization or to any user with a google account:
+You will be taken to a screen to choose your target users, whether they can be only be part of your organization or to any user with a google account (this may require further validation by Google):

 Click on Create and you will be taken to the Oauth Consent Screen configuration.
 Enter a product name (for example